Funding Opportunities

 3. Other priority areas include:

-• Students who actively participate in national or regional conference leadership,e.g. serving as an a panelist or national organizational officer.)
+• Students who actively participate in national or regional conference leadership,e.g. serving as a panelist or national organizational officer.)

 • Students who represent the University of Minnesota Medical School Duluth in major medical student organizations; who participate on committees or boards; and who receive awards.